theoschiff/Codeforces-Problems/README.md

 B. Snowy road
 >time limit per test: 2.5 s.
-memory limit per test: 256 MB
+memory limit per test: 256 MB <br>
-input<br> : standard input
+input : standard input <br>
-output<br> : standard output
+output : standard output

 The weather is especially bad this winter in Berland.
 A heavy snowstorm passed last night over the city of Bertown and covered some road with snow of variable thickness and completely destroyed other roads.

 Bertown road network consists of n